Heart Lake Conservation Area

-Heart Lake Conservation Area (HLCA) occupies 169 hectares (418 acres) in the Etobicoke Creek watershed, within the City of Brampton, Ontario.
+Heart Lake Conservation Park (also referred to as Heart Lake Conservation Area, or HLCA) occupies 169 hectares (418 acres) in the Etobicoke Creek watershed, within the City of Brampton, Ontario.
 It is owned and managed by the Toronto and Region Conservation Authority (TRCA).

 HLCA’s diverse ecosystem includes Heart Lake, the headwaters for Spring Creek, a wetland complex, one of the largest individual blocks of forest in the Etobicoke Creek watershed, and surficial geology of glacial till and river deposits.

 HLCA offers many activities to the public, including hiking, fishing, swimming, Treetop Trekking and more.
 The conservation area is open to the public from the end of April to Thanksgiving weekend, weather permitting.

 The opening of a Medicine Wheel Garden was celebrated May 20, 2010.
 It came as a vision from a male elder of the Anishnawbe Nation.
 Toronto and Region Conservation Authority, Peel Aboriginal Network, Heart Lake Community Action Area Group and the City of Brampton, created the Medicine Wheel Garden (Gitigaan Mashkiki).

+History

+The conservation area was created when 63.3 hectares of land around and including Heart Lake was acquired by the Etobicoke Mimico Conservation Authority (TRCA's predecessor) in 1956 from property owner Allan E. Taylor.
+Heart Lake Conservation Area initially opened to the public in 1957.
+The initial intent was to acquire strategic lands around rivers and bodies of water for conservation purposes, and establish recreation properties such as parks, trails and natural lands that also doubled as flood control areas, one of a series of long-term flood mitigation efforts by local conservation authorities after the destruction caused by Hurricane Hazel in 1954.

+Additional surrounding properties had been acquired by the TRCA and added to the conservation area by 1982, including some neighbouring wetlands.

+The conservation area itself is made up of forest land (48%), wetlands (21%), and home to many different animal species.
+There was an underground Brampton Esker that ran through the area that was a source of water for the municipality until 1972, but has been diminished as it was mined for gravel aggregate deposits for many decades.

+Heart Lake itself was originally called Snell's Lake, after one of the earlier property owners, John Snell, and the north lakes (Teapot Lake & Dyer's Lake) similarly used to be called Archdekin's Lake.
+All are kettle lakes.

-Hiking Trails
+Hiking trails

 Heart Lake Conservation Area is home to five hiking trails, with 11 km of trails in total.
-Pokemon Go stops have been added to TRCA parks including Heart Lake.
+Pokémon Go stops have been added to TRCA parks including Heart Lake.